-If you suffer from a lumbar disc herniation, the popular Cat & Cow Yoga stretch can bring you some relief.
+If you suffer from a herniated disc in your lower back, the popular Cat & Cow Yoga stretch can bring you some relief.

-The Cat & Cow poses are among the few yoga postures recommended for lumbar disc herniation.
+The Cat & Cow poses are among the few yoga postures recommended for herniated disc condition.

-Cat & Cow is also the most popular stretches for lumbar disc herniation, so much so that during your sessions with the physiotherapist or chiropractor, there is a good chance that he or she will impose them on you, and show you how to practice them at home, once or several times a day, depending on what your back allows you to do.
+Cat & Cow is also the most popular stretches for herniated disc, so much so that during your sessions with the physiotherapist or chiropractor, there is a good chance that he or she will impose them on you, and show you how to practice them at home, once or several times a day, depending on what your back allows you to do.

 What’s more, it is the pelvis that controls the movement and not the back.
 So you will not be using your back muscles to perform the movements.
 The spine just follows the movements of the pelvis back and forth in a smooth and natural fashion.